Media round-up: Podcasts about diverse families

 Follows queer Vancouver couple Jackie and Angie from the early stages of trying to conceive through early parenthood, with some very honest and raw insight into the obstacles, changes of plan, and disappointments they've faced along their path to parenthood.
 They were inspired by Autostraddle's Queer Mama vlog series, which is also a favorite of mine!
 It's part couples therapy, part info session on two ladies creating a baby, all awesome.

 Topics: same-sex parenthood, sperm donors, fertility treatment, mental health, Canada, religion (atheism), gender, home birth

 Highlights: this one is chronological with a twist — frequent guest speakers from Jackie and Angie's life!
 Those extra perspectives are much appreciated.
 Talk of doulas happens in episode 24, and their birth story unfolds over several recent episodes.

-Not By Accident: a documentary series by Sophie Harper, a lesbian woman who chose to become a mother while single.
+A documentary series by Sophie Harper, a lesbian woman who chose to become a mother while single.
 Rather than being candid and unscripted, this podcast follows a more edited, narrative style with musical accompaniments, beautiful artwork, and a developed cast of characters from Sophie's life.
 Her journey is emotional, powerful, and so very important.